China a sweet spot for U.S. companies’ earnings in second quarter

 "We see the fast-growing upper middle class driving strong consumption growth for our upmarket cognac brands," the company’s Chief Financial Officer Luca Marotta said last month.

-Closer to home, Kweichow Moutai <600519.SS>, the Chinese maker of the liquor baijiu and the world's largest alcohol firm by value, saw first half profits gain 27.8 percent.
+Closer to home, Kweichow Moutai, the Chinese maker of the liquor baijiu and the world's largest alcohol firm by value, saw first half profits gain 27.8 percent.

 Chinese stock market gains this year have in turn helped confidence among retail investors.